-I’m not claiming to be an expert on raising a child, but when a newborn human baby cries, the right thing to do is go to her and offer comfort, food, warmth or whatever it is she wants, right?
+When a newborn human baby cries, the right thing to do is go to her and offer comfort, food, warmth or whatever she needs, right?

-But loving a puppy or dog in this way can actually do more harm than good.
-It’s a great way to create an anxious, overly dependent, needy and annoying dog.
+But loving a puppy or dog in this way can actually do some harm.
+It often (not always) results in an anxious, overly dependent, needy and annoying dog.

 Puppies and dogs are not babies.
 They are animals, and they have a right to be treated as animals.